heanny/Reinforcement-Learning-project-for-vacuum-cleaner-with-2D-simulation/README.md

 # DIC_project
-2AMC15 team project for group 6
-The project description is on Canvas
+The project description is on Canvas\n
 Runing the headless_policy and headless_value regenerates the line plot for policy iteration and value iteration.